Lilly Otasevic: Career

 Although a trained painter, Otasevic's portfolio mainly consists of large-scale sculptures.
 She often focuses on environmental themes when designing public art works.
 Her "Mobius" monument has a looped shape which refers to the recycling logo, thereby underlining our relationship with nature.
 Molded from stainless steel, the sculptural work is found in downtown Toronto.
-Otasevic's "Break-Wave" bench proposal won the 2016 design competition held by the Design Exchange museum and Nespresso.
+Otasevic's "Break-Wave" bench proposal won the 2016, design competition held by the Design Exchange museum and Nespresso.
 Displayed at Toronto's Union Station, each bench has a curved shape that reflects the organic characteristics of coffee beans.
 The three benches are made of sustainable aluminum and come in separate colours.

 The public sculpture "Crescendo (Rising Wave)" was commissioned for Burlington's Aldershot Village and reflects both contemporary and historical themes.
 Its wave configuration refers to the nearby lake and the importance of water in the town's progress.
 According to Otasevic, the sculpture's "converging and diverging shape represents a hub of activity in the community."
-An recent commission includes a public art installation for the Ion rapid transit network in Waterloo.
+A recent commission includes a public art installation for the Ion rapid transit network in Waterloo.
 Lining a pedestrian walkway, "Fabric of Place" references handmade textiles and our connection to community, as well as celebrating diversity.
 Otasevic is a member of the Sculptors Society of Canada.